How a Local Cleaning Business Used a Pricing Study to Increase Revenue by 8%

 The Approach

-Whisper Logic ran a Gabor-Granger pricing study on their base level cleaning tier, fielding responses from 300 consumers who were currently using or open to using a cleaning service and matched the business's core target audience — higher income, busy parents.
+Whisper Logic ran a Gabor-Granger pricing study on all 3 of their cleaning tiers, fielding responses from 900 consumers who were currently using or open to using a cleaning service and matched the business's core target audience.
 The study mapped out a full demand and price elasticity curve, showing exactly where consumer willingness to pay drops off.

 What the Data Revealed

-The data showed the business could raise their price by up to 12% before seeing a meaningful drop in demand.
-That's not a guess, not a gut feeling — that's their actual customers telling them what they're willing to pay.
+The data showed the business could raise their price by up to 10% before seeing a meaningful drop in demand.
+That's not a guess, not a gut feeling; that's their actual customers telling them what they're willing to pay.

 What They Did